 The best season to go to Mardi Himal is Autumn and Spring for trekking and Mountaineering the weather is clear, and the temperature is moderate from September to November.

 Summer and Winter are the risky seasons to visit.
 June to August is the month of heavy rainfall.
-December to February is the coolest weather, on that time temperature fall to zero degrees or even below.
+December to February is the coolest weather, at that time temperature fall to zero degrees or even below.

 Mardi Himal Trekking Difficulties